bcgov/entity/docs/Way of Working/PO-Sync_Agenda_Notes.md

 May 29, 2020
 ----
 1. Name for payees for online banking
+   - "BC Registries" could be the name used
 1. Deadline for dependency ticket #3806
+   - Jyoti to talk to Sumesh/Saravan to align the release
 1. Staff filings with BCOL payments - BCOL account vs BCOL UserID
+   - Linda to do some research on this with Sumesh
+   - No rush for June 30th
 1. Update on Entities release dates
+   - Entity team next two release dates are June 9th and June 17th
+1. Staff Dashboard
+   - Entity team to start own this in next Program Increment and start doing some design work
 ----
 May 22, 2020
 ----